umbra-ecosystem/de/README.md

 By default, this command uses the workspace's `default_branch` property for branch operations.
 If no branch is specified, the configured default branch is used.

-You can skip certain projects from all git commands (including base-reset and switch) by setting `git.enabled = false` in the project's manifest (`de.toml`).
+You can skip certain projects from all git commands (including base-reset, switch, and status) by setting `git.enabled = false` in the project's manifest (`de.toml`).
 This is useful for excluding projects that do not use git or should not be affected by workspace-wide git operations.

 This command will:
 - Fetch the latest changes from remotes for each project